Bonk-Army/eportfolio_electron/README.md

 You can run the application in two different ways:

 - If you don't want to install something and simply use the app, just download the .exe and execute it.
-- Or to clone the repo, and install the dependencies run following from you command line: (You need Node.js and npm!)
+- Or clone the repo, and install the dependencies.
+Just run following from you command line: (You need Node.js and npm!)
 ```bash
 # Clone the repository
 git clone https://github.com/LorenzSeufert/DHBW-SE-e-portfolio.git